-21 SWITCHING AND CONVERSION CHARGE
+20 SWITCHING AND CONVERSION CHARGE

-On the conversion and switching of Shares between Sub-funds or Classes in the Company, the Instrument of Incorporation authorises the Company to impose a charge.
+On the conversion and switching of Shares between Funds or Classes in the Company, the Instrument of Incorporation authorises the Company to impose a charge.
 If a redemption charge is payable in respect of the Original Shares, this may become payable instead of, or as well as, the then prevailing initial charge for the New Shares.
 The charge on conversion and switching is payable by the Shareholder to the ACD.

-The ACD's current policy is to only levy a charge on conversion between share classes or switching between Sub-funds that is no more than the excess of the initial charge applicable to New Shares over the initial charge applicable to the Original Shares.
-There is currently no charge for converting Shares in one Class of a Sub-fund for Shares in another Class of the same Sub-fund or for switching between Sub-funds of the Company.
+The ACD's current policy is to only levy a charge on conversion between share classes or switching between Funds that is no more than the excess of the initial charge applicable to New Shares over the initial charge applicable to the Original Shares.
+There is currently no charge for converting Shares in one Class of a Fund for Shares in another Class of the same Fund or for switching between Funds of the Company.

-Shareholders should note that switches between Sub-funds may also incur a dilution levy subject to paragraph 23.
+Shareholders should note that switches between Funds may also incur a dilution levy subject to paragraph 23.

-22 GENERAL INFORMATION
+21 GENERAL INFORMATION